 A Tale of Two Cities

-On September 5, StoryCorps announced a collaborative arrangement with the WTC Memorial Foundation to honor the stories of lives lost on 9/11.
+On September 5, StoryCorps announced a collaborative arrangement with the National September 11 Memorial & Museum to honor the stories of lives lost on 9/11.

-On our way to Kansas City last week, we visited the Oklahoma City National Memorial.
-As the 5th anniversary of September 11 approaches, and away from our home in New York City, we were reminded of suffering around the world.
+On our way to Kansas City last week, we visited the As the 5th anniversary of September 11 approaches, and away from our home in New York City, we were reminded of suffering around the world.

 Here, facilitator Mitra Bonshahi stands underneath the Gates of Time overlooking the site where the Murrah Building once stood.
 The two Gates are engraved with the numbers 9:01 and 9:03, designating the time in between when the bomb exploded and lives were changed forever.